In terms of how you look and how people react to you, missing a tooth is no fun.

 #5.
 Nutrition.
 Missing teeth can make it difficult to eat foods that might be difficult to chew, such as nuts, vegetables, and thick meats.
 Consequently, many patients with missing teeth suffer nutritional deficits.

 #6.
 Communication.
 Missing teeth can also lead to alterations in speech patterns like lisps or whistles, making speech more difficult to understand.

-Dental Implants at West Ryde Dental Clinic
+Dental Implants at My Local Dentists West Ryde

 If you are missing teeth and your jaw and gums are in good shape, you can benefit from dental implants, which are replacement teeth implanted surgically into the jawbone.
 With good care, dental implants can last decade or more without the need for replacement.